-Therefore, measuring changes in social norms will be an important part of the M&E approach, and is likely to require implementation of a specific survey (i.e. a knowledge, attitudes and practices survey - baseline and follow up) in areas where there is direct intervention by implementing partners.
+Therefore, measuring changes in social norms will be an important part of the M&E approach, and is likely to require implementation of a specific survey in areas where there is direct intervention by implementing partners.
 Development of this survey can draw on available tools and experience (see Alexander-Scott, Bell, & Holden, 2016).